 Although the exact cause of PMS is not fully understood, functional medicine offers insights into potential factors contributing to PMS symptoms.

-Key causes of PMS from a functional medicine perspective include hormonal imbalances, such as changes in estrogen and progesterone levels during the menstrual cycle.
-Some research suggests that high estrogen is correlated with PMS severity, while other studies point to low progesterone as the culprit.
+Key factors from a functional medicine perspective include hormonal imbalances, such as changes in estrogen and progesterone levels during the menstrual cycle.
+Some research suggests that high estrogen is associated with PMS severity, while other studies point to low progesterone as a contributing factor.
 (1, 7)

 Many factors play into healthy hormonal cycling.
-Impaired liver function, genetic variations, stress, nutritional deficiencies, intestinal dysbiosis, and exposure to endocrine-disrupting chemicals all impact hormone synthesis, metabolism, and detoxification - leading to hormonal imbalances.
+Impaired liver function, genetic variations, stress, nutritional deficiencies, intestinal dysbiosis, and exposure to endocrine-disrupting chemicals can all impact hormone synthesis, metabolism, and detoxification, potentially leading to hormonal imbalances.
 (1, 7)

 Why is it Important to Run Functional Medicine Labs Bi-Annually on Your PMS Patients?

-The combination of lab testing, clinical evaluation, and patient-reported symptoms helps healthcare providers develop a comprehensive approach to managing PMS effectively.
+The combination of lab testing, clinical evaluation, and patient-reported symptoms helps healthcare providers develop a comprehensive approach to managing PMS.
 While it is important to realize that no lab tests can definitively diagnose PMS, regular lab testing can help confirm a clinical diagnosis by ruling out other conditions that may have similar symptoms, such as thyroid disorders.
-This ensures that patients receive the appropriate treatment for their specific condition.
+This ensures that patients receive the appropriate support for their specific condition.

 Top Functional Medicine Labs to Run Bi-Annually on Your PMS Patients

-Functional medicine tests provide an in-depth snapshot of the body's physiological and biochemical mechanisms contributing to PMS symptoms.
+Functional medicine tests provide an in-depth snapshot of the body's physiological and biochemical mechanisms that may contribute to PMS symptoms.
 Often providing a more detailed evaluation of hormone, neurotransmitter, and nutritional status than standard labs, ordering the following labs on a bi-annual basis can be helpful in the management of PMS.

 Comprehensive Hormone Panel